 - What’s Next?

-Put simply, a system boiler relies on a hot water storage tank or cylinder.
-It stores hot water here, rather than heating water on demand (like a combi).
+Simply put, a system boiler relies on a hot water storage tank or cylinder to store hot water rather than providing heating and hot water on demand, like a combi.

-Central heating systems using a system boiler are suited to large properties, with lots of hot water demand (multiple showers and taps being used at once).
+Central heating systems with system boilers are suited to large family homes with significant hot water demand (i.e. multiple showers and taps being used at once).

-So, what are the major advantages of using a system boiler?
-And should you switch to a combi?
+Here are the major advantages of using a system boiler:

-Although there are large combi boilers on the market, there’s a point where it doesn’t make sense to fit one.
+Although there are high-capacity combi boilers on the market, there’s a point where it doesn’t make sense to fit one.
 Combination boilers heat hot water on demand.
-And, that means if there’s 2-3 showers or taps running at once, you’re going to need a huge boiler to meet that demand.
+So if you have 2-3 showers or taps running at once, you’ll need a huge combi boiler to meet that hot water demand.

-The problem with conventional boilers, is they rely on a storage tank.
-You’ll usually find this located in your loft.
-Without additional pumps, the pressure from conventional boiler systems tends to be extremely low.
+The problem with conventional boilers is that they require a cold water storage tank in the loft.
+You’ll usually find this water tank located in your loft.
+Without additional pumps, the pressure in a regular boiler system relies solely on gravity, and tends to be low.

-And this is where system boilers are a major advantage; they get water directly from the mains.
-The pressure of mains water is going to be much higher than that of a feed tank in your loft.
-Even better, these systems can be used with pressurised cylinders.
+This is where system boilers offer a major advantage — their water supply comes directly from the mains.
+The pressure of mains water is much higher than that of a feed tank in your loft.
+Even better, system boilers can be used with a pressurised hot water storage cylinder.

 Some central heating systems are incredibly outdated.
-Take those running on oil, or even back boilers for instance.
-In most scenarios, a simple boiler replacement is going to turn into a full-on central heating upgrade, otherwise the system isn’t going to be efficient.
+Take those running on oil, or even back boilers, for instance.
+In most scenarios, a simple boiler replacement is going to turn into a full-on central heating upgrade, without which the system wouldn’t be efficient.

-That’s not the case with system boilers.
-If your property has high hot water demand, there’s no need to switch to a combi boiler.
-And, depending on the condition and size of your cylinder, there’s a chance that you can reuse it.
+That’s not the case with system boilers — if your property has high hot water demand, there’s no need to switch to a combi boiler.
+And, depending on the condition and size of your hot water cylinder, there’s a chance you can reuse it.

 System Boiler Prices

-If you’re looking for cheap, you’ll pay around £600 for a system boiler.
-That’s a low-end brand, typically, with a low warranty too.
-Those prices can rise quickly when you change to superior brands, higher kw outputs, and look for boilers offering a high warranty.
+If you’re looking at cheaper models, you’ll pay around £600.
+That’s for a low-end brand with a short warranty.
+Those prices can rise quickly when you change to superior brands, higher kW outputs, and look for boilers offering a high warranty.

-We’d always aim for a warranty of 5-years or higher, and you can get 10-years on a Worcester with Heatable here.
+We’d always aim for a warranty of 5-years or higher, and you can get 10-years on a Worcester system boiler with Heatable here.

 |Greenstar 30CDi Classic System||£1,140|